greyaz/ThemeRevision/README.md

 #### 5. Customization friendly

+* All colors are configurable in the config file.
 * Structured CSS files, easy to locate elements.
 * Utilize "rem" as the global measuring unit.